0x1c1101/iredroid/README.md

-# IReDroid - Open Source IR Remote Control
+# IReDroid - Android Infrared Fuzzer

 IReDroid is a free and open-source infrared remote control application for Android devices with IR blasters.
 Turn your Android device into a universal remote control for TVs, air conditioners, set-top boxes, and other infrared-controlled devices.